GLOVES ARE RECOMMENDED FOR MIXING AND MOLDING THIS PRODUCT. BE SURE TO REMOVE ANY JEWELRY OR RINGS FROM YOUR HANDS.

 - Using a 1:1 ratio, cut only what you need.
 Simply cut equal parts of A and B bars using a ruler as a guide.
 It is much easier to mix several smaller quantities together than a large amount.

 - Knead and roll the NuMetal in your hands or on a clean working surface.
+To assist in making NuMetal more pliable or easier to knead/mix, wet your hands with water and work the water in as you’re mixing.
 Work at least 2 minutes for a walnut-sized piece; work at least 15 minutes for a whole pound.
 We suggest rolling it out so it approximates the shape of a cord or rope, then fold it in half and twist together.
 Knead the NuMetal back into a ball and repeat the process until the putty becomes one uniform color, making sure that there are no streaks of color.

 - Firmly press, shape or mold the NuMetal to the surface that you are repairing.
 For a very smooth, professionally looking surface and to eliminate the need for sanding, smooth and feather with WET fingertips BEFORE DRYING.
 Expect a steel hard cure in about 12 hours.